Asiana Airlines Flight 214: Passengers

 Wang Linjia and Ye Mengyuan, both Chinese nationals, were found dead outside the aircraft soon after the crash after having been ejected from the plane during the crash.
 Neither victim was wearing a seatbelt.
 Experts concluded Wang and Ye likely would have survived the plane crash had they been wearing their seatbelts.
 On July 19, 2013, the San Mateo County Coroner's office initially determined that Ye was still alive when she was run over by a rescue vehicle and was killed from the resulting traumas.
 Later investigations concluded that Ye was already dead from severe injuries caused by being ejected from the aircraft.

 A third passenger, Liu Yipeng, died of her injuries at San Francisco General Hospital six days after the accident.
 Liu had been wearing her seatbelt while seated in 42A, which is on the last row of passenger seats on the left side of the aircraft, immediately ahead of door 4L.
 During the crash, the back of Liu's seat rotated back and against the floor, leaving her exposed.
 Her injuries were likely the result of having been struck by door 4L, which separated during the airplane's final impact.

-Ten people in critical condition were admitted at San Francisco General Hospital and a few were sent to Stanford Medical Center.
+Ten people in critical condition were admitted at San Francisco General Hospital and 55 were sent to Stanford Medical Center.
 Nine hospitals in the area admitted a total of 182 injured people.
 San Francisco Fire Department chief Joanne Hayes-White, after checking with two intake points at the airport, told reporters that all on board had been accounted for.

 Of the passengers, 141 (almost half) were Chinese citizens.
 More than 90 of them had boarded Asiana Airlines Flight 362 from Shanghai Pudong International Airport, connecting to Flight 214 at Incheon.
 Incheon serves as a major connecting point between China and North America.
 In July 2013, Asiana Airlines operated between Incheon (Seoul) and 21 cities in mainland China.

 Seventy students and teachers traveling to the United States for summer camp were among the Chinese passengers.
 Thirty of the students and teachers were from Shanxi, and the others were from Zhejiang.
 Five of the teachers and 29 of the students were from Jiangshan High School in Zhejiang; they were traveling together.
 Thirty-five of the students were to attend a West Valley Christian School summer camp.
 The Shanxi students originated from Taiyuan, with 22 students and teachers from the Taiyuan Number Five Secondary School and 14 students and teachers from the Taiyuan Foreign Language School.
 The three passengers who died were in the Jiangshan High School group to West Valley camp.